You Might Like These Posts Too:

 What I Wish People Knew About Food Allergy Moms

-I’ve been a food allergy mom for over ten years.
+I’ve been a food allergy mom for over twelve years.
 Even though I have the best intentions, I still fight misconceptions about why I do what I do.
 And now that I'm a Food Allergy Consultant and AllerCoach, I'm realizing I'm not alone, and these are very common feelings with other food allergy mamas too!
 Because of this, I thought I'd write it all down in hopes of giving a bit of insight into the life of food allergy moms (FA moms).

 1. Food Allergy Moms Love Thier Kids